Soulamea

 Soulamea is a genus of plant in family Simaroubaceae.
 They are shrubs or small trees, and are dioecious, with the exception of Soulamea amara, which has bisexual flowers.
 It is native to parts of Malesia in the West Pacific.
-From the Seychelles, Borneo, Bismarck Archipelago, Caroline Islands, Marshall Islands, New Caledonia, New Guinea and Maluku to the Solomon Islands and Vanuatu.
+From the Seychelles, Borneo, Bismarck Archipelago, Caroline Islands, Marshall Islands, New Caledonia, New Guinea and Maluku to the Solomon Islands, Vanuatu, and Fiji.